-Date Topic/Learning Objective/Discussion Questions Reading Deliverable 11/7 Gain fundamental insights into the valuation of debt (government and corporate bonds).
+Dete November 20-21 morning sessions Deeline Date Topic/Learning Objective/Discussion Questions Reading Deliverable 11/20 Interest Rates and Valuing Bonds Gain fundamental insights into the valuation of debt (government and corporate bonds).
 Understand the relationship between market interest rates and bond prices and the implications for firms' borrowing rates.
 What does the term capital structure mean and why do some companies decide to utilize debt to finance operations?
 In May 2009 Microsoft raised capital through its first-ever bond offering.
 At the time of the offering MSFT had \$25.3 billion in cash and equivalents.
 A company spokesperson stated, "the company is not in need of financing."
 In September 2010 MSFT sold \$4.75 billion in debt at the lowest corporate borrowing rates on record for its three-year notes.
 In April 2013 Apple raised \$17 billion in a record debt offering.
-Prior to our class session, research the terms of these debt offerings and the current quote.
+As of March 2015 the company's total debt was \$43.8B and it held cash and investments of \$193B.
 Both companies have huge cash "war chests" and historically have never utilized debt.
 What is the incentive to sell the bonds?
-RWJ Chapter 8 11/8 Capital Budgeting Introduce the standard tools for assessing the attractiveness of a proposed capital investment; discuss the complementing of DCF analysis with industry analysis; examine issues surrounding the capital planning process.
+RWJ Chapter 8 11/21 Capital Budgeting Introduce the standard tools for assessing the attractiveness of a proposed capital investment; discuss the complementing of DCF analysis with industry analysis; examine issues surrounding the capital planning process.
 Which capital budgeting methods should companies be using?
 When performing capital budgeting sunk costs must be ignored, whereas opportunity costs and side effects must be considered.
 Try to think of a few real life examples of where this might be difficult.
 Review the steps in the Baldwin Company example in the text.
 Article of Interest: Inside the secret world of Trader Joe's http://tinyurl.com/297usn3 Hansson Private Label (HBS Case): financial exhibits will be provided in excel.
 Evaluate HPL's historical financial performance.
 How has HPL performed?
 Consider historical ROE decomposition and analysis of financial performance ratios and peer comparison.
 Utilizing the data provided, determine whether the expansion project is attractive in strategic and economic terms.
 Calculate the total project cash flows, NPV, IRR, and payback period given the supplied project forecasts.
 Perform a sensitivity analysis.
 Will the expansion position HPL for any form of sustainable competitive advantage?
 Will it allow HPL to improve long-term profitability?
 If HPL wants to decline the proposal, what practical alternatives does he have?
 What are the risks of the investment?
-What might be done to mitigate these RWJ Chapters 5-6 Hansson Group Case (25%)
+What might be done to mitigate these risks?
+RWJ Chapters 5-6 Hansson Group Case (25%)